Chris Cornell started in Soundgarden as a drummer.

 Two naked light bulbs hung from an outlet on a wooden beam.
 One of them was flickering, about to go.
 It was just three friends, jamming.
-In shadow-flashes, Chris Cornell stood up.
+In shadow-flashes, Chris Cornell stood up from behind the drum kit.
 He wasn’t heavy, but the floorboards whined like a moody toddler anyway.
 Flies suckled at the top of an empty beer bottle.
 They were exultant nubs of hushed electricity.
 Kim’s guitar amp spoke in hiccups of reserved feedback.
 And there was the mic stand, plump and black and wired at the top.
-Chris Cornell could feel the static from the microphone as it comingled with the currents of instruments and little wing beats and heartbeats.
+Chris could feel the static from the microphone as it comingled with the currents of instruments and little wing beats and heartbeats.
 Even the snare drum joined the quiet chorus, its miniature ball bearings vibrating in unison.
-Chris Cornell froze.
+Chris froze.
 There were still the flies, the light bulb spasm, the heat in his lungs.
 Kim and Hiro’s patient eyes.
 Their smiles.
 He dared to touch the top of the snare, that glorious piece of rapture and skin, the thing that saved his life, he used to say.
 His fingertips touched the top of the snare and it said, rattling, “Go.
 Go.
 Go.”
-Chris Cornell felt the current, the claustrophobic crush of bodies and musical equipment.
+Chris felt the current, the claustrophobic crush of bodies and musical equipment.
 It was white bolts of dread, all of it.
 And a familiar tickle.
 Something that felt good.
 He squinted, looked again.
 Maybe the beer bottle was full.
 His fingers slid off the snare.
-Chris Cornell, pushed by invisible lightning and his own roguish smile, moved his feet from behind the kit.
+Chris Cornell, pushed by invisible lightning and his own roguish grin, moved his feet from behind the kit.
 He stepped up to the mic.

 Hiro and Kim had asked him before.
 To sing while he wasn’t playing the drums.
 Because he could sing.
 Man, people knew that.
 “Like a bluesy Rob Halford,” he was told.
 But it always felt incorrect, like a spell missing a somatic component.
-Chris Cornell couldn’t explain it, really.
+Chris couldn’t explain it, really.
 Why he was so hesitant to be the focal point while grappling with the abyss of rage and suicide and victory.
 He needed to explain it tonight, though.

 Kim mucked around on the fret board, making a cock-rock riff.
 Hiro added a goofy bottom on his bass.
 Just stuff they always made fun of.
-Chris Cornell, so sure he would succeed, so sure he would fail, just stood on the ledge.
+Chris, so sure he would succeed, so sure he would fail, just stood on the ledge.
 Everything was beneath him, in front of him, behind him.